Todd Holmes

 Todd Brian Holmes (born 14 July 1979) is a former Australian rules footballer who played with the West Coast Eagles in the Australian Football League (AFL).

 A half back from Kalgoorlie, Holmes was only able to make seven appearances in the seniors and twice finished a game without a disposal.

 Holmes never once played in a win while with the Eagles but had more success in the WAFL where he was a Subiaco premiership player in 2004 and 2006.
 Despite playing 20 games in 1997, he missed selection in the grand final but did play in the reserves premiership.

-He represented the Western Australian interstate football team on two occasions, having previously represented his state in the Under-17s and Under-18s.
+He played for the Western Australian interstate football team on two occasions, having previously represented his state in the Under-17s and Under-18s.